1989 Major League Baseball All-Star Game: Game summary

 The NL got off to a fast start off Dave Stewart in the first on RBI singles by Kevin Mitchell and Howard Johnson.
 The AL would counter in spectacular fashion in their half when game MVP Bo Jackson golfed the second pitch by Rick Reuschel, a low sinker, out in deep center.
 Wade Boggs followed with a homer to tie it.

 The AL took the lead the very next inning when Jackson beat out a double play grounder, scoring Rubén Sierra.
-Jackson then stole second, making him the only player (to date) to have a home run and a stolen base in the same All-Star game.
+Jackson then stole second and joined Willie Mays in the second 1960 All-Star Game (from 1959 to 1962, two All-Star Games were played) as the only players to have a home run and a stolen base in the same All-Star game.
 The AL expanded their lead to 5–2 in the third on RBI singles by Harold Baines and Sierra.
 The NL would get no closer than a run in the eighth when Von Hayes singled home Glenn Davis.